jusrcarretas/jdi-ecommerce/README.md

 Want some dummy data?
 Run this!
 - `docker exec -it jdi_django python manage.py loaddata shop`

-## Starting The App
+## Starting And Stopping The App
+To stop the application properly, run:
+- `docker-compose stop`
-After finishing the setup, just run this to start the app the next time you want it running!
+To start the application the next time, run:
 - `docker-compose up`

 ## Tests
 Tests are done via cURL commands.
 It makes it a lot easier to execute the same piece of API Calls over and over again.
 1. Fetch all categories